 The great state of Alabama is famous for a lot of things.
-You cannot speak of the state without giving a proud description of their Southern hospitality, award-winning scrumptious food and the rich histories of space travel, literature, and music.
+You cannot speak of the state without giving a proud description of its Southern hospitality, award-winning scrumptious food, and the rich histories of space travel, literature, and music.

 Of all the things it is famous for, the best would arguably be its beautiful gulf coast beaches.
 The white sand and turquoise waters are an inviting sight to locals and tourists alike, especially avid boaters.
 Whether you are a boating beginner or expert, to experience it in Alabama is to experience a slice of paradise.